ethereum/go-ethereum/docs/_dapp/native.md

 ## Summary

-There are Go APIs avaiable for dapp developers that abstract away the complexity of interacting with Ethereum using a set of composable, reusable functions provided by Geth.
+There are a wide variety of Go APIs available for dapp developers that abstract away the complexity of interacting with Ethereum using a set of composable, reusable functions provided by Geth.

 [go-guide]: https://github.com/golang/go/wiki#getting-started-with-go